 Yes!!
 Chicken is really good in this dish as well.
 Want to simplify?
 Buy a rotisserie chicken.
 Add it in the last 5 minutes of cooking time.

 You can absolutely use another sausage.
 I don't recommend Italian sausages though, the flavors don't play well together.

 Well, I would say yes.
-The flavors in this dish aren’t the same without it.
-If you are really opposed to sausage, or can’t eat it, the dish is still really good without it.
-Simply go right into the step with cooking the roux.
+The flavors in this dish aren't the same without it.
+If you are really opposed to sausage, or can't eat it, the dish is still really good without it.
+Simply go right into the step by cooking the roux.